Datera/rts-megasas/README.md

+vhost style megasas LIO driver and QEMU eventfd patches

+This code was originally developed against LIO + QEMU code from the Feb 2013.

+As per Dr. Hannes:

-attached is the latest version (v6) of the rts_megasas combo.
+"Attached is the latest version (v6) of the rts_megasas combo.
 As threatened I've updated the emulation to a later silicon (9260-4i), so that Windows _might_ be compelled to use MSI/MSI-X.